Taj Mohammad Wardak: Minister of the Interior

-Khail said he was appointed the District Chief of Zormat because the new governor, Taj Mohammed, trusted him.

-He said Taj Mohammed Wardak was replaced, as governor, by Raz Mohammed Dalili when Hamid Karzai asked him to assume a position in Kabul.
+Khail said he was appointed the District Chief of Zormat because the new governor, Wardak, trusted him.
+He said Wardak was replaced as governor by Raz Mohammed Dalili when Hamid Karzai asked him to assume a position in Kabul.

-According to the BBC the "relatively unknown" Wardak was appointed Interior Minister on Wednesday, June 19, 2002.
+According to the BBC the "relatively unknown" Wardak was appointed Interior Minister on June 19, 2002.

-According to Islam Online Wardak's appointment raised controversy within the Ministry.
+According to Islam Online, Wardak's appointment raised controversy within the Ministry.

 They quote unnamed Ministry officials, and sentry Mohammad Halim: